dantleech/blog/content/posts/2024-09-01-saint-jean-port-de-pied.md

 ![OpenCamera/IMG_20240901_153613.jpg](/images/spain2024/202408311859-10flats.jpg)
 *Looking flatter*

-_a young Korean is talking to a stranger about playing Grand Theft Auto - in the shadow, murder, kill_
+_A young Korean is talking to a stranger at this hotel bar about playing Grand Theft Auto - "shadow", "murder", "kill".
+It seems lots of people are paired with strangers here_

 The next hours were essentially a slog.
 At 13:00 I looked at my phone and I had covered 46k - not "half" of my (flexible) 100k daily goal and I was